 Electrical Engineering | Clearances for Pad-Mounted Transformers

-Posted by Mike Ruff on in Engineering
+Posted in Engineering

 Many buildings are located in developments, or on sites with underground electrical and tele/data/cable utilities.
 While the underground services eliminate unattractive overhead pole lines, cabling and transformers, the installation of utility company transformers presents challenges of a different sort.